-Provides reimbursement to local and intermediate school districts and the School Aid Fund for property tax revenue losses attributable to implementing the Michigan Renaissance Zone Act.
+Provides reimbursement to local and intermediate school districts for property tax revenue losses attributable to implementing the Michigan Renaissance Zone Act.

 Sec.
 26b.
 Payment in Lieu of Taxes Reimbursement

 Provides reimbursement funding to local and intermediate school districts and community colleges for payment in lieu of taxes (PILT) obligations.